Nocturne (video game)

-Nocturne is an action-adventure survival horror video game set in the late 1920s and early 1930s – the Prohibition and Great Depression era.
+Nocturne is a 1999 action-adventure survival horror video game set in the late 1920s and early 1930s – the Prohibition and Great Depression era.
 The player takes the part of The Stranger (voiced by Lynn Mathis), an operative of a fictional American Government secret organization known as "Spookhouse", which was created by President Theodore Roosevelt to fight monsters.
 He investigates four strange cases and saves people from classic monsters such as werewolves, zombies, and vampires.

 Gameplay

 Nocturne is a survival horror video game.
 It features pre-rendered backgrounds superimposed with real-time 3D characters.
 The controls are fairly standard for the genre, but controls for moving and aiming are separate.
 In addition, a weapon must be drawn before it may be used.
 Therefore, if The Stranger encounters an enemy, he must draw his weapon, aim, evade, then fire with separate controls.